car251290/myMemories/README.md

 for the link: https://www.restapitutorial.com/httpstatuscodes.html

 Let's imagine we wouldn't just return a result, as we do at the moment, but would act properly on the received operation instead.
 For instance, the Express server could be connected to a database that stores user entities in a user table.
 Now, when consuming the REST API as a client (e.g. cURL, browser,also a React.js application), you could retrieve all users from the database with a HTTP GET method on the users URI on the same resource, create a new user with a HTTP POST method.

-## MongoDb
-MongoDB Atlas comes with built-in operational best practices so you can focus on delivering business value and accelerating application development instead of managing databases,the Cluster Builder or via the API and be on your way.

-## MongoDB Atlas
-Move faster with a true multi-cloud database service for MongoDB built for agile teams who’d rather spend time building apps than managing databases. only globally distributed, multi-cloud database.

 ## Component-Based